 Programs for first-time home buyers for home improvements

 If you want to make improvements to a home you are buying, the FHA 203(k) loan program can help.
 It allows you to borrow money to cover the cost of the house along with the cost of the improvements, all in one loan.
 These are guaranteed and have the low down payment benefits of the regular FHA loan.

 The money for improvements can also be used to cover the cost of rent or your mortgage for six months while construction is going on.
-Note that the money will be put into an escrow account and released as the project is done.
-In addition, the work has to be completed within six months.
+Note that the funds will be put into an escrow account and released as the project is done.
+Also, the work is to be completed within six months.

 Browse FHA 203(k) lenders here by ticking the box for 203(k) in the left-hand menu.